 The Abruzzo earthquake

-After the earthquake of April 6, one of the objectives is to guarantee the affected population adequate and timely accommodation while waiting to restore or rebuild their homes.
-This objective has provided different solutions for the inhabitants of the seismic "crater": the housing of the CASE Project, the MAP - Temporary Housing Modules, subsidized rents, accommodation in hotels and facilities provided by the State and the possibility to access the CAS - Contribution for Self-Settlement.
+After the earthquake of April 6, one of the objectives was to guarantee the affected population adequate and timely accommodation while waiting to restore or rebuild their homes.
+This objective provided different solutions for the inhabitants of the seismic "crater": the housing of the CASE Project, the MAP - Temporary Housing Modules, subsidized rents, accommodation in hotels and facilities provided by the State, and the possibility to access the CAS - Contribution for Self-Settlement.

 Photo: Teams engaged in search and rescue activities in Villa Sant'Angelo (L'Aquila) following the earthquake of April 6, 2009 / Marcello Scopelliti